Hi, I'm Armistead.

 Over my years in NYC, I have served as marketing director for Metropolis Ensemble, an enthusiastic orchestra featuring an emerging generation of performers and composers; founding board member of Global Playground, an educational nonprofit building schools and libraries around the world; and communications director for Haven, a parachurch network of creative professionals across New York, London, and Los Angeles.

-My wife Elisa is the children’s director at Trinity Grace Church, and we live (and breathe) on the sleepy end of the Park Slope neighborhood of Brooklyn with our imaginative four-year-old son, Benjamin, energetic one-year-old daughter, Elizabeth, and a well-loved Brio train set.
+My wife Elisa is the children’s director at Trinity Grace Church, and we live (and breathe) on the sleepy end of the Park Slope neighborhood of Brooklyn with our imaginative five-year-old son, Benjamin, energetic one-year-old daughter, Elizabeth, and a well-loved Brio train set.